Crooked Rain, Crooked Rain: Critical reception

-AllMusic's Stephen Thomas Erlewine gave Crooked Rain a perfect 5-star rating, describing it as "the Reckoning to Slanted & Enchanted's Murmur".
+AllMusic's Stephen Thomas Erlewine gave Crooked Rain a perfect five-star rating, describing it as "the Reckoning to Slanted & Enchanted's Murmur."
 He concluded that the album was "a vibrant, dynamic, emotionally resonant album that stands as a touchstone of underground rock in the '90s and one of the great albums of its decade."
-Robert Christgau of the Village Voice gave the album an A grade, describing it as "a tour de force melodywise".
+Robert Christgau of the Village Voice gave the album an A grade, describing it as "a tour de force melodywise."
 Entertainment Weekly's David Browne gave the album a B+, writing that "Crooked Rain, Crooked Rain is just a bunch of guys dwelling on topics like skateboarding, plane crashes, girls, and mocking Stone Temple Pilots.
 When they set those sentiments to bumpy-road drones or a bit of a country lilt...the result has a subtle, ingratiating beauty."
 Los Angeles Times critic Richard Cromelin gave the album 3.5 out of 4 stars.
-Cromelin wrote that the album contains "some of the Meat Puppets' loopiness, a Stones/Burritos folk-country resonance, and a chirpy pop tunefulness--along with enough contrary abrasiveness to keep you from getting too comfortable with them."
+Cromelin wrote that the album contains "some of the Meat Puppets' loopiness, a Stones/Burritos folk-country resonance, and a chirpy pop tunefulness — along with enough contrary abrasiveness to keep you from getting too comfortable with them."

 Legacy

+Crooked Rain, Crooked Rain has been called "the quintessential slacker rock album."
 In 2003, the album was ranked number 210 on Rolling Stone magazine's list of the 500 greatest albums of all time, and 212 in a 2012 revised list.
 In the 2020 update of the list, the album's rank dropped to number 434.
 It was also ranked number 10 on their best albums of the Nineties.
 In 2003, it was ranked number 8 on Pitchfork's list Top 100 Albums of the 1990s, and in 2010, the song "Gold Soundz" was listed as number one on Pitchfork's 200 Greatest Songs of the 1990s.
 In July 2014, Guitar World ranked Crooked Rain, Crooked Rain at number 21 in their "Superunknown: 50 Iconic Albums That Defined 1994" list.
 The photo in the middle of the cover was taken from the March 1978 issue of National Geographic.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

+Crooked Rain, Crooked Rain was included in the 2014 reference book Gimme Indie Rock by music journalist Andrew Earles.
+He wrote: "The pre-release hype and hoopla for this album was like a somewhat smaller-scale version of the anticipatory climate that awaited Nirvana's In Utero."

+Stephen Thomas Erlewine of AllMusic wrote: "Many bands attempted to replicate the sound or the vibe of Crooked Rain, Crooked Rain, but they never came close to the quicksilver shifts in music and emotion that give this album such lasting appeal. [...]
+By drawing on so many different influences, Pavement discovered its own distinctive voice as a band on Crooked Rain, Crooked Rain, creating a vibrant, dynamic, emotionally resonant album that stands as a touchstone of underground rock in the '90s and one of the great albums of its decade."